 Each enzyme has a specific job and has a precise shape that fits perfectly with certain molecules, known as substrates.
 This ensures that the reactions occur only when and where needed.

 There are six common types of enzymes on the MCAT.
-The following sections will briefly describe these enzymes to prepare you for the MCAT.
+The following sections will briefly describe these classes of enzymes to prepare you for the MCAT.

 These enzymes are the masters of electron transfer.
 They facilitate oxidation-reduction reactions by either adding or removing electrons from molecules.
 Think of them as electron traffic directors, ensuring the smooth flow of electrons during important biochemical processes.